Kiama is a lovely beachside town full of attractions that is located 80 miles south of Sydney.

 KIAMA COAST WALK (NORTH OF KIAMA)

-Keep walking to your left and you’ll get the most stunning views out across to Minnamurra River and the sandbar at Boyd’s Beach from Minnamurra Headland and lookout are extremely scenic.
+Keep walking to your left and you’ll get the most stunning views out across to Minnamurra River and the sandbar at Boyd’s Beach from the lookout.

 Stroll south to Jones Beach which is another popular spot for surfers.
 On the northern end of the beach you’ll find a small shop and some toilets, and the southern part is an off-leash dog area.